TraanQuang1509/RTR/Report/Tuan1.md

 - DShot600: 600kbps, maximum update rate 32kHz
 - DShot1200: 1200kbps, maximum update rate 64kHz

+Advanatges of DShot:
+- Calibration is not necessary
+- Electrical noise cannot charge a throttle value
+- The ESC can detect and reject throttle data corrupted by noise

 The DShot protocol sends a 16bits data packet from the FC to the ESC, where:
 -  11 bits for throttle value (2^11 = 2048 steps)
 -  1 bit for telemetry request